codingbbq/codingbbq.github.io/_posts/2019-04-04-Practicing-challenges-at-hackerrank.markdown

 [Problem Statement](https://www.hackerrank.com/challenges/two-strings/problem)

-For this challenge I used the `indexOf` javascript method.
+For this challenge I used the `indexOf` JavaScript method.
 One caveat in my solution is, it does not give exact match.
 For example "Hello" and "World" has two substrings, i.e "l" and "o".
 However my function below also considers the second "l" from "Hello" and shows as a match, thus giving a total of 3 matches.